How to warp a gradient in Photoshop

 Choosing Arch from the Warp options.

-And right away, because we converted the type layer into a smart object, we see the gradient now bending with the text:
+Because we converted the layer into a smart object, the gradient is now locked to the text.

 The gradient and the text now warp together.